asusoda/vibe-to-prod/README.md

 fake one.
 A vague prompt often makes Copilot "sanitize" the input by stripping out dangerous characters.
 That looks fixed and isn't.
 The real fix has a name, and there's more than one injectable query in this file.

-Start lazy so you can see the trap:

-> `fix the SQL injection in the login`

 Then run `node verify.js 2`.
 Read what it tells you.
 Then write a prompt that **names the technique you want** and doesn't settle for filtering characters.